 - European Wilderness Quality Standard Audit : 2015

-- Wilderness Uniqueness: The large contiguous area of old growth mixed and conifer forest in central Europe with presence of large carnivores
+- Wilderness Uniqueness: large contiguous area of old growth mixed and conifer forest in Central Europe with presence of large carnivores

 Kalkalpen Wilderness is a large contiguous piece of wild land and it includes several important habitats types, such as conifers, mixed and broadleaf forest, alpine pastures and rocks.
 The flora of Kalkalpen Wilderness and the Kalkalpen National Park represents 927 vascular plant species, which have been documented through biotope mapping.
 This represents about one third of all plant species that exist in Austria.

 Priority species include the sporadically presence of wolf, the protected alpine long-horned Rosalia beetle, and the bear moth.
 In 1999, the Eurasian lynx was reintroduced in Kalkalpen National Park.
 This was an important step for the return of the Eurasian lynx to the Alps.